🇨🇦 CanadaCADv1.0Active

 How often are Canadians paid?

-Most Canadian employees are paid biweekly (26 pay periods).
-Weekly, semi-monthly, and monthly are also common.
+Most Canadian employees are paid biweekly (26 pay periods per year).
+Weekly (52), semi-monthly (24), and monthly (12) frequencies are also used.

 Secure and Private